fjord-framework/consumer/README.md

 ## Next Steps

 Congratulations!
 Your Fjord consumer is now running locally and is attached to your Kafka cluster, ready to consume any incoming message, which it will then publish to Redis.
-A good next step to continue with Fjord locally is to produce a message.
-Please see the [producer](https://github.com/fjord-framework/producer) repo.
+A good next step to continue with Fjord locally is to clone the example `client` repo and open it in a browser.
+Please see the [client](https://github.com/fjord-framework/client) repo for further instructions.

 ## Docker location